Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: System Model

 \section{System Model}

-We consider a cellular-based M2M network composed of one base station (BS) and $m$ devices.
+Let us consider one base station (BS) and $m$ devices in a cellular-based IoT network.
 Time is divided into $k$ frames where each frame is composed of $n$ time-slots with unit length each.
 In each frame, device $i$ may have a packet to send.
 The length (in bits) of device $i$'s packet in frame $t$ is $L_{i}^t\geqslant0$.
 (In general, we may have $L_{i}^t=0$ for some $t$; meaning that $i$ has no packet to send in frame $t$.)
 The arrival time and the deadline of device $i$'s packet in frame $t$ are denoted by $a_{i}^t$ and $d_{i}^t$, respectively.
-The considered traffic pattern is similar to but more general than the well-known frame-synchronized traffic pattern~\cite{8482322,8049295}.
+We consider a traffic pattern that is similar to but more general than the well-known frame-synchronized traffic pattern used in~\cite{8482322,8049295}.
 Device $i$ has $\upper{e}_{i}$ units of energy stored in its battery.
 For simplicity, a resource block (RB) is represented simply by a time-slot (but time/frequency RBs can also be used).
 Every frame has $n$ RBs and we denote a RB by the pair $(j, t)$ for time-slot $j$ of frame $t$.
 A RB has a bandwidth of $W$ Hz.
 An example of the system model is given in Fig.~\ref{fig:model}.
+Our system model captures the fast uplink grant in IoT networks and machine-type communications~\cite{8663999} as well as the NOMA uplink massive connectivity scenarios~\cite{8638934}.

 The wireless channel between device $i$ and the BS using RB $(j,t)$ is given by $h_{ij}^t$, which may include fast and slow fading.
 Let $x_{ij}^t$ be a binary variable that is 1 if and only if device $i$ is served using RB $(j,t)$.
 Also, let $p_{ij}^t$ denotes the transmission power of device $i$ using RB $(j,t)$.
 Finally, let $z_{i}^t$ be a binary variable that is 1 if and only if device $i$ is served in frame $t$.
 We use $\mathbf{X}$, $\mathbf{P}$, and $\mathbf{Z}$ to denote the multidimensional variables corresponding to $x_{ij}^t$, $p_{ij}^t$ and $z_{i}^t$, respectively.